 - Fire Science

 As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
 JCC engineering graduates typically transfer to various four-year colleges and universities with full-junior status.
-Our graduates have transferred to Rochester Institute of Technology, Rensselaer Polytechnic Institute, Clarkson, Syracuse, Cornell, SUNY Buffalo, Clemson, SUNY Binghamton, University of Buffalo, SUNY ESF at Syracuse, and many more.
-Jefferson has partnered with some selected academic institutions to develop agreements that help students transfer smoothly.
-These agreements assist students with selecting courses in their academic program that will transfer effectively and allow students to complete specific baccalaureate programs with two additional years of study.
-Currently, Jefferson has formal transfer agreements with the following institutions:
+Our graduates have transferred to Rochester Institute of Technology, Rensselaer Polytechnic Institute, Clarkson University, Syracuse University, Cornell University, SUNY Buffalo, Clemson University, SUNY Binghamton, University of Buffalo, SUNY ESF at Syracuse, and many more.
+Jefferson has partnered with some select academic institutions and developed agreements that help students transfer smoothly to specific baccalaureate programs.
+Currently, formal agreements exist with:

 Rochester Institute of Technology

 *Restricted Electives: To be chosen from BIO 131, BIO 202, CHE 211, CHE 212, CHE 215, CIS 216, CIS 250, ENS 204, ENS 206, ENS 207.

 ** Students who have not completed the minimum 3 ½ units of high school Mathematics are required to take additional Mathematics before entering the Calculus sequence.
 Also, calculus is a prerequisite for Engineering Physics.
 Therefore, students entering with a deficiency in Mathematics will normally not be able to complete the Engineering Science Program in two years.

 Genny Pond, Associate Professor of Engineering